sodadata/docs/soda/new-documentation.md

 <br />

+#### November 9, 2021

+* New documentation to accompany the new, experimental [historic metrics]({% link soda/metrics.md %}#historic-metrics-experimental).
+This type of metric enables you to use Soda SQL to access the historic measurements in the Cloud Metric Store and write tests that use those historic measurements.

 #### October 29, 2021

 * Added SSO identity providers to the list of third-party IdPs to which you can add Soda Cloud as a service provider.